tianjianl/tianjianl.github.io/_posts/2023-06-20-dataset-pruning.md

 Intuitively, the metric $$\Delta_t ((x, y), S)$$ measures the change in training loss when using an infinitesimal learning rate - the gradient flow.
 Now we bound the difference in loss of any example with an infinitesimal learning rate.

-**Theorem**: Up to a constant $$c$$, the change in loss for another example in the same batch under an infinitesimal learning rate setting when a specific datapoint in that batch is pruned is bouned by the gradient norm on that pruned example:
+**Theorem**: Up to a constant $$c$$, the change in loss for another example in the same batch under an infinitesimal learning rate setting when a specific datapoint in that batch is pruned is bounded by the gradient norm of that pruned example:

 $$\|\Delta_t((x,y),S) - \Delta_t((x, y), S_{\neg j})\| \leq c\|g_t(x_j, y_j)\|$$